 Fingers crossed you won’t discover anything out of the ordinary.
 In the unfortunate case that you do, you may find the following online tool helpful.

 JScreenFix won’t help you find a stuck pixel, but it can help you fix it.
-Just press the Launch JScreenFix button at the bottom of the page.
+Just click the Launch JScreenFix button at the bottom of the page.

-Should none of these tools resolve your pixel issue, there is one last chance.
+Should none of these tools resolve your stuck or dead pixel issue, here is one last chance.
 You can combine any of the tools and the magic power of your own hands.
 There is a very good description of all available techniques on wikiHow.
 Another great step by step guide can be found on Instructables.

 But let’s go through one technique real quick: